epyx-src/Acropyx/README.md

 1. acropyx-displayer

-	Contains a Node.js projects for the displayer.
+	Contains a [node.js](http://nodejs.org) projects for the HTML5 displayer.

 	The displayer role is only to show results, "pafs" and other information via a big screen.
-It's a node.js / jquery web site.
+It's a [node.js](http://nodejs.org) / [jqueury](http://jquery.com) web site.
+Real-time update use [socket.io](http://socket.io/).
 You can interact with it from virtually anywhere by REST calls.

     See [README.txt](https://github.com/epyx-src/Acropyx/blob/master/acropyx-displayer/README.txt)

 2. acropyx-admin

-	Contains a Grails project for administrating the acropyx.
+	Contains a [Grails](http://grails.org) project for administrating the acropyx.

 	The admin site allow you to manage competitors, runs.
 It allows you to send commands to the displayer service.